mjmoore1620/AStarPathfindingP5/README.md

 # What have I got from doing this so far?
 * I figured out what was going wrong when using 'hub create' command to create a repository on github remotely
   * It was set to use ssh by default
+* Reviewed and used javascript es6 destructuring assignment
+  * the [a, b] = [b, a] swap
+* Used some es6 style js
+  * classes are es6+ only I think
+* binary heaps
+  * reviewed
+  * implemented using wikipedia as reference
+    * wasn't bad
+  * data structures in js are different
+    * don't know if using the js array and its functions slow down custom data structures potentially

 # Specifications
 * Write in javascript using p5.js